Stock Photo Keywording and its Importance

-Having now uploaded around 500 digital photography images to various stock libraries, and from reading copious forum entries, one thing I have found that is all important and critical for you to be successful is your correct use of keywords.
+I have now uploaded around 500 digital stock photography images to various stock libraries.
+From reading copious forum entries, there is one thing I have found that is all important and critical for you to be successful.
+That is your correct use of keywords.

-Quite unknowingly, and even after reading the guidelines, I have had pointed out to me, one or two mistakes on my own use of keywords.
-One person even accused me of “spamming”
+Quite unknowingly, and even after reading the guidelines, I have had pointed out to me, one or two mistakes.
+Mistakes on my own use of keywords.
+One person even accused me of "spamming"!

-Now being fairly new to the internet, I was unaware of what “spamming” meant.
-For anyone who is also unaware, it means (basically) “using any means or measures in great quantities, to enhance the chances of “advertising” or promoting your goods or services.”
+Being fairly new to the internet, I was unaware of what "spamming" meant.
+For anyone who is also unaware, This is what it means (basically).
+"Using any means or measures in great quantities, to enhance the chances of "advertising" or promoting your goods or services."

 A better definition is here at Templetons.com.

 When submitting images to stock agencies on the web, please, please ensure that you read all the guidelines and try to stick to them as best you can